NATIONAL HOUSEWIFE’S DAY

 The term housewife is an old term stemming from the days when most families were supported by one income.
 The father worked, and the mother stayed home to take care of the house and the children.
 These days, usually both parents work outside the home.
 According to the Bureau of Labor and Statistics, in 61 % of households with children, both parents work outside the home.

-Of course, the age of the children impacts how much a parent stays home, too.
+The age of the children impacts how much a parent stays home.
 And it isn’t always the mother who stays home.
-Sometimes it’s a dad.
+Sometimes it’s the dad.
 So, househusbands are on the rise.
+Cheers to you, too!
 However, current statistics are difficult to find.

 Even so, those who stay home and manage a household have a difficult task.
-Those who stay home are considered to be a domestic engineer, managing budgets, children, and organizing the life of the house.
+Those who stay home are considered to be domestic engineers, managing budgets, children, and organizing the life of the house.

 HOW TO OBSERVE #NationalHousewifesDay